 I seen that black holes appear to be data storage, which observes and documents what light or information falls in.
 The inside of a black hole stores and encrypts all of the things that it has observed.
 If you were inside of a black hole, you would see that there isn't any space and time.
 It's completely transcendent without the laws of physics.
 Nothing can escape, not even light.
 You are essentially everywhere and nowhere at the same time.
 Everything that has ever and will ever fall in is there with you and you no longer exist in the universe as we know it!

-It is reasonable to say that in the current conditions of spacetime, trying to even comprehend or understand everything that has happened, is happening and will ever happen as happening at the same time is so beyond imaginable.
+It is reasonable to say that in the current conditions of spacetime, trying to comprehend or understand everything that has happened, is happening and will ever happen as happening right now, as I had felt putting myself in this particular black hole throughout the thought experiment, is that such a thing is so beyond imaginable.
 So why would we try to imagine it?
 It's just the enormous amount of data inside of a black hole that astounds us, drawing us to them.
 Black holes are in their entirety non-local.

 The thing that people don't understand about the event horizon, from what I witnessed is that you absolutely must touch it, just the very outside edges before you are dragged in.
 It doesn't really matter if you are near it, it's not the size of the black hole that creates enormous gravity, but that you have to touch the edge of the event horizon before you no longer exist in this universe.
 The event horizon itself is what creates the enormous gravity.